tishrabon/tishrabon.github.io/src/L A T E R N E E D S/hireDev-completeQnAs.md

 4. What’s your favorite type of project to work on, and why?
 ans: "I'm into non-competitive, simulation-based apps that let users build highly customizable, unreal worlds.
 I'm also into all-in-one apps that simplify life, helping people focus on what truly matters instead of juggling multiple apps."
+>> pending.... <<

 5. If you could reshape one famous app or website, what would it be and why?
 ans: "I'd reshape YouTube.
-My feed is flooded with unwanted or least relevant content, with no way to block channels or effectively report ads, all in pursuit of revenue.
+My feed is flooded with unwanted or least wanted content, with no way to block channels or effectively report ads, all in pursuit of revenue.
 This short-sighted approach erodes genuine brand loyalty (mine included) and frustrates users, leaving advertisers with an audience that's anything but ideal.
 All this stems from the lack of a real system for users to express their preferences, a system that YouTube simply ignores.
 I'd introduce robust feedback features to create a healthier balance between users, YouTube, and advertisers."

 6. What do you bring to the table that other developers don’t?